-In September we commemorate the 75th anniversary of Operation Market Garden.
+In 2019 and 2020 we celabrate 75 years of freedom.
 As part of this, the museum’s so-called bomb shelter is being opened to the public for the first time in history.
 The art collection of Helene Kröller-Müller was stored here during the Second World War.

 After the death of Helene Kröller-Müller in 1939, Sam van Deventer became the new director of the Rijksmuseum Kröller-Müller.
 Together with curator Willy Auping Jr., he shares the responsibility for protecting the museum and the collection during WWII.